DocDMB2004/Top-30-C-Repositories-on-GitHub-API-Data-Visualization/README.md

 5. View the output
 The terminal will print the top repositories
 A Plotly bar chart will open showing the top 30 C repositories by stars

+**Future Improvements:**
+1. Add pagination to fetch more than 100 results
+2. Support multiple languages
+3. Export results to CSV
+4. Build a dashboard